City Director (Ottawa)

 Online donations are subject to a 3.5% to 4% transaction processing fee.
 To ensure the total amount of your donation goes to ISMC, you may explore other giving options.

-In 2017, Ezekiel applied for a visitor visa to visit Richmond Baptist in Vancouver for 5 days.
-To his amazement, he was granted a 10-year work visa instead.
-Little did he know that this was a Macedonian call to come and work with International Student Ministries in Canada, and yet at the time of getting the visa, he knew nothing about ISMC.
+God called me to serve with International Student Ministries Canada in a very unique but Divine way.
+In 2017, I applied for a 5 days’ visitor visa to visit Richmond Baptist in Vancouver.
+To my amazement, I was granted a 10-year work visa instead.
+Little did I know that this was a Macedonian call to come and work with International Student Ministries in Canada, and yet at the time of getting the visa, I knew nothing about ISMC.
+I was officially accepted as the Career staff with ISMC in 2018 and I have served as the Ottawa City Director since then.